lumina-gov/laws/proposed/organisations.md

 - Business Number
 - Signature

-#### Paragraph 2: Warnings

-The following warnings must be displayed on the form:

-- NOTICE: The following fillins are confidential and are not to be released without a Release of Confidential Information form or a change of all confidential information so that the confidential information cannot be recognizable.
-- NOTICE: If the company being changed in this form is a subsidiary, this DOES NOT change any information for the parent company or any large shareholders.
-Please notify the Business EGI or fillout this form again for the parent company or any large shareholders if you would like to change their information.
-- NOTICE: Under Luminian law, this file must be made public, however, fillin 9 must be changed so that the confidential information cannot be recognizable or this form must be accompanied with an additional Release of Confidential Information form available from the Business EGI website.

-#### Paragraph 3: Authorisation to Allow Organisations to Make Amendments to their Certificates of Incorporation

-The Ministry of Organisations shall review these submitted forms and by approval from the Minister of Organisations, the organisation can make an amendment to their Certificate of Incorporation.
+Upon the completion of the form with proper authorisation, the organisation shall be amended.
+There shall be no fee for the form.

 ### Section 4: Dissolution

 #### Paragraph 1: Dissolution Form

-While the myPro system does not facilitate the dissolution of organisations, a paper form shall exist for forms to be created.
+While the myLumina system does not facilitate the dissolution of organisations, a paper form shall exist for forms to be created.
 Both these shall include a form that requires:

 - Name of person(s) or organisation(s) applying to dissolve a business
 - Name of organisation being dissolved